-An estimated 18.0 per cent of households in the borough were in fuel poverty.
-Not only is this a higher rate than for Staffordshire (15.8 per cent), but also the West Midlands region (18.5 per cent of households) and England (13.1 per cent).
+An estimated 19.5 per cent of households in the borough were in fuel poverty in 2022.
+This is almost identical to the rate for the West Midlands region (19.6 per cent of households) which is the highest of all the regions.
 In seven of the borough's LSOAs, at least 25 per cent of households (containing an estimated 1,400) are in fuel poverty.
 In only 17 of the borough's 80 LSOAs is the fuel poverty rate lower than the England average.

-Figure 5: Estimated percentage of households in fuel poverty in 2020
+Figure 6: Estimated percentage of households in fuel poverty in 2022